gauharbains/ENPM809Y-Asignment-2-Find-path/README.md

 <img width="162" alt="Capture" src="https://user-images.githubusercontent.com/48079888/77237446-ad04d000-6b9e-11ea-83e9-53cdfef8e250.PNG">

 ## Doxygen
 The code has been documented using Doxygen.
+The documentation can be obtained running Doxygen in the directory containing the doxyfile.